award

 What is retaliatory wrongful termination?

-California labor laws protect employees against retaliatory action for reporting their employer’s wrongdoing or for exercising their legal rights.
-This occurs when an employee engages in action, such as whistleblowing, and is retaliated against by being let go by their employer.
+California labor laws protect employees from retaliation for reporting their employer’s wrongdoing or exercising their legal rights.
+This occurs when an employee takes action, such as whistleblowing, and is retaliated against by being terminated by their employer.
 Under California labor law, these are considered to be protected activities:

 • Reporting or filing a complaint about sexual harassment or other unlawful conduct